New Warnings on Risky “Self Storage” Gold & Silver IRAs

 Anyone reading the fine print will find they disclaim responsibility, even though they are happy to collect a handsome fee for assisting investors with setup.

-More than that, we’ve also noticed that the promoters of the “home storage” IRA scheme also tend to steer investors into rip-off “collectible” coins, especially Proof Gold Eagles and Proof Silver Eagles.
+More than that, we’ve also noticed that the promoters of the “home storage” IRA scheme also tend to steer investors into rip-off “collectible” coins, especially Proof American Gold Eagles and Proof Silver Eagle bullion coins.
 These coins are eligible to be held in IRAs but give the dealer a huge profit margin at the expense of the buyer.

 It’s telling that a few promoters of these risky "home storage" IRAs are also the bad actors when it comes to what products they promote.
 They aren’t really looking out for their customers.